-- Missouri companies have on average raised 54 percent of their funding from Kansas City-area investors as compared to 52 percent by Kansas companies, after Missouri companies reported raising 15 percent more of their capital from KC-area investors in 2018.
+- Missouri companies have on average raised 54 percent of their funding from Kansas City-area investors as compared to 53 percent by Kansas companies, after Missouri companies reported raising 15 percent more of their capital from KC-area investors than Kansas companies in 2018.

 - Of the 10 companies with the most reported capital raised, only one (Bardavon) has raised more than 40 percent of their capital from KC-area investors.

 - 12 of the 17 companies (70.6 percent) on the list founded in 2015 or later are Missouri companies.

 - 32 companies are headquartered in Missouri (nine more than 2018) and 29 in Kansas (four more than 2018)